 Ah, the venerable stone tower on the Giant.
 I would guess that this is the most visited lookout tower in the state.
 In fact, if the criteria is number of people who lookout upon the land from the top, this tower probably has more per year than all the other towers combined.
 (Although, now that I think about it, you can drive up to Castle Craig – CTMQ Tower report here – so maybe I’m selling that one short…)

-Oh who knows.
-For to be a CTMQ Tower List completer, you have to visit ‘em all anyway, not just the popular ones.
 I guess it’s prudent for me to “warn” you about potential crowds.
-Even on the day I took some of the accompanying pictures I wasn’t alone despite the 2+ feet of snow on the ground.
-(It’s also prudent to visit the Giant between November and Memorial Day to avoid the ridiculous state park fees in Connecticut.
-Of course, there are 10 places around the Giant you can park for free too… And legally at that.)
+Even on the day I took some of the accompanying pictures I wasn’t alone despite the 3+ feet of snow on the ground.

 The most popular trail up to the tower is the 1.6 mile (one-way) Tower Trail.
 It starts from the picnic grove behind the main entrance’s parking lot and is a nice wide graded path that winds up the Giant’s shoulder and then over to the tower.
 It’s never too steep at all and really has some spectacular sights along the way like the Giant’s chin (cliffs) and a view north from, let’s say… the chest area.